xaviershay/veganmelb/README.md

     bundle exec ruby compile.rb

 For places, put the directly into `public/static/places.json` without location, and the next compile will geocode it.
+A Google Geocoder API key will need to be placed in a `google-api-key` file.

 Map icons from https://mapicons.mapsmarker.com/